Sleep issues and depression: What’s the connection?

 teenager on phone at night

 We often skimp on sleep in favor of answering emails, binging on TV, or even waking up early for a workout.
-But sleep is not a luxury—it’s a necessity, a basic cornerstone of health.
-In fact, research finds that people who clock less than seven hours of sleep a night are at a higher risk of conditions like heart disease, asthma, and diabetes.
-Troublingly, less sleep is linked to a higher risk of depression, too.
+But sleep is not a luxury.
+It’s a necessity, a basic cornerstone of health.
+In fact, research finds that people who get less than seven hours of sleep a night are at a higher risk of conditions like heart disease, asthma, and diabetes.
+Less sleep is also linked to a higher risk of depression.

 Depression is a common mental illness that influences the way a person thinks, feels, and acts.
 It can show up as persistent sadness and loss of interest in things you once enjoyed.

 If you have depression, getting enough sleep is often challenging.
 Insomnia is, in fact, one of the hallmark symptoms.
 But the reverse is also true.
-A sleep disorder—such as obstructive sleep apnea or restless legs syndrome—that causes interrupted or reduced sleep can also lead to depression.
-Sleeping more than usual can also be a symptom of depression.
+Sleep disorders that causes interrupted or reduced sleep—such as obstructive sleep apnea and restless legs syndrome—can also lead to depression.
+Sleeping more than usual can be a symptom of depression, too.
 It can be a vicious and unpleasant cycle.

-Here’s how difficulty sleeping and depression feed on each other, and how to know when it’s time to check in with a healthcare provider (HCP).
+Here’s how difficulty sleeping and depression feed on each other, plus how to know when it’s time to check in with a healthcare provider (HCP).

 If you have both depression and difficulty sleeping, it can be hard to untangle which came first.
 Either is possible.

 Take insomnia, for starters.
-“Depression and insomnia tend to have substantial overlap,” says Alex Dimitriu, MD, of Menlo Park Psychiatry & Sleep Medicine in California.
-Insomnia can be a stand-alone condition, but it is also a symptom of depression.
-In particular, people with depression often wake too early and are not able to get back to sleep, says Dr. Dimitriu.
+“Depression and insomnia tend to have substantial overlap,” says Alex Dimitriu, MD, with Menlo Park Psychiatry & Sleep Medicine in California.
+Insomnia can be a stand-alone condition, but it’s also a symptom of depression.
+People with depression often wake too early and are not able to get back to sleep, says Dr. Dimitriu.

 Without a good night’s rest, it’s harder to get through the day.

-You spend about a third of your life sleeping, says Dimitriu, so disruptions to those hours of shut-eye are worth investigating and taking seriously.
+You spend about a third of your life sleeping, says Dimitriu, so disruptions to those hours are worth investigating and taking seriously.

 You experience the characteristic gasps and snorts of sleep apnea.
-Obstructive sleep apnea causes you to snore or gasp while sleeping, as well as to actually stop breathing for multiple brief periods during the night.
-It typically happens because your airway becomes physically blocked and is often related to conditions like obesity or large tonsils.
+Obstructive sleep apnea leads you to snore or gasp while sleeping.
+It also causes you to stop breathing for multiple, brief periods during the night.
+It typically happens because your airway becomes physically blocked, and is often related to conditions like obesity or large tonsils.
 There's also a less common form of sleep apnea that occurs because a person's brain fails to send the correct signals to the muscles that control your breathing.

-If you or your partner spot signs of sleep apnea, it’s time to pay your HCP a visit.
+If you or your partner spot signs of sleep apnea, pay an HCP a visit.

 You have difficulty falling asleep and staying asleep.
-Insomnia is common during times of stress and upheaval, but it can arise for a variety of other reasons.
-In addition, it can crop up on its own or it can be part of other conditions.
+Insomnia is common during times of stress and upheaval, but it can happen for a variety of other reasons.
+It can arise on its own, or it can be part of other conditions.

 • Stress, anxiety, and worries